evkx/evkx.github.io/content/models/kia/ev6/EV6_GT/_index.md

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.

+### Bidirectional Charging

+This model supports V2L (Vehicle to Load), allowing you to power electrical equipment requiring up to 3.6 kW of power, including the ability to charge other vehicles.

 {{<evkxdisplayaddarticle />}}

 <a id="section-drivetrain" style="display: block; position: relative; top: -60px; visibility: hidden;"></a>